individual older adult therapy

 We would love to support you and your older adult in maintaining or restoring their quality of life.

-Cognitive skills like memory and reality orientation
+Support cognitive skills like memory and reality orientation

 Maintaining speech or language skills